coderdojo-linz/coderdojo-workshop-planner/README.md

 > ### Get the data

-*Note: We seperate the program with the input file, so in this repository is our program, which is deployed to Azure via a `GitHub Action` on a `push` request, heres the [link](https://github.com/coderdojo-linz/coderdojo-online) for the other repository*
+*Note: We seperate the program with the input file, so in this repository is our program, which is deployed to Azure via a `GitHub Action` on a `push` request and heres the [link](https://github.com/coderdojo-linz/coderdojo-online) for the other repository, where the `yml` files are in*

 + Basically you create a date folder `YYYY-MM-DD`
 + In the folder is a `yml` file with all the data we need for processing the workshop